-This project has made a significant contribution to advancing policy discussion on Indigenous water issues in Australia, and played a significant role in the formation of the first ongoing reference group, the First Peoples' Water Engagement Council (FPWEC).
+This project has made a significant contribution to advancing policy discussion on Aboriginal and Torres Strait Islander water issues in Australia, and played a significant role in the formation of the first ongoing reference group, the First Peoples' Water Engagement Council (FPWEC).
 The FPWEC have been instrumental in raising the profile of these issues through conferences, workshops, meetings and through their submission to the Commissions 2011 Biennial Assessment and their advice to the Commission.

-The FPWEC advice to the Commission informed the development of the National Water Commissions policy position on Indigenous access to water.
+The FPWEC advice to the Commission informed the development of the National Water Commissions policy position on Aboriginal and Torres Strait Islander access to water.

 Abstract adapted from Australian Government, National Water Commission